Affiliate marketing isn’t just putting a bunch of links on your site or on social media and seeing what sticks.

 Affiliate marketing is a great way for vendors to expand their product or brand reach inexpensively.
 Therefore, most vendors have affiliate programs.
 Even brick and mortar stores like Home Depot, Sears, Best Buy, Walmart and others offer affiliate programs.

-Before you can can become an efficient affiliate marketer you’ll need to have a clear understanding of what your role is, the numbers game and the revenue process.
+Before you can become an efficient affiliate marketer you’ll need to have a clear understanding of what your role is, the numbers game and the revenue process.

 How Affiliate Marketing Works